-- The liability has been assessed; - The appeal rights have expired or if the liability has been sustained through the appeals process; - The taxpayer has defaulted on a duly executed DPP or declined to execute a DPP; - A lien has been filed; and - The taxpayer has been advised of all potential enforcement actions, including administrative bank attachment.
+- The liability has been assessed; - The liability is final and collectible by law (i.e., the assessed liability became final without an appeal or the liability was appealed, sustained, and all of the taxpayer's appeal right have expired); and - o The taxpayer has not entered into or remained compliant on a DPP; - A lien has been filed; - The taxpayer has been advised of all potential enforcement actions, including administrative bank attachment.

-Additionally, if the liability is for sales tax, the department may revoke the sales tax license and issue an Act 46 of 2003 citation prior to utilizing administrative bank attachment.
+Additionally, if the liability is for sales tax, the Department may revoke the sales tax license and issue an Act 46 of 2003 citation prior to utilizing administrative bank attachment.

-The department will not pursue an administrative bank attachment if the taxpayer files for federal bankruptcy protection.
-The department will promptly stop any such attachment proceedings once the department is notified of a bankruptcy petition filing.
+The Department will not pursue an administrative bank attachment if the taxpayer files for federal bankruptcy protection.
+The Department will promptly stop any such attachment proceedings once the Department is notified of a bankruptcy petition filing.

-Policies Regarding Spousal Relief and Severe Economic Hardship - Taxpayers assessed for personal income tax, may contact the Advocate for spousal relief.
-In addition, Act 85 provides for spousal relief of the attachment by petitioning the court of common pleas within 10 days of receiving the attachment notice from the department.
+Policies Regarding Spousal Relief and Severe Economic Hardship - Taxpayers assessed for personal income tax may contact the Advocate for spousal relief.
+In addition, Act 85 provides for spousal relief of the attachment by petitioning the court of common pleas within 10 days of receiving the attachment notice from the Department.

-If a taxpayer is facing severe economic hardship due to an inability to pay the liability in full, the department will provide relief via a DPP.
-In addition, the department will enter into a compromise due to severe economic hardship upon the acceptance of an accurate and timely completed Statement of Financial Conditions if this document establishes hardship to the satisfaction of the department.
+If a taxpayer is facing severe economic hardship due to an inability to pay the liability in full, the Department will provide relief via a DPP.
+In addition, the Department will enter into a compromise due to severe economic hardship upon the acceptance of an accurate and timely completed Statement of Financial Conditions if this document establishes hardship to the satisfaction of the Department.

-- Notification to Financial Institutions The department must have a reasonable belief that a specific financial institution is maintaining an account or accounts for an obligor.
+- Notification to Financial Institutions The Department must have a reasonable belief that a specific financial institution is maintaining an account or accounts for an obligor.
 An account is defined as: - Funds from a demand deposit account, checking account, negotiable order of withdrawal account, savings account, time deposit account, money market mutual fund account or certificate of deposit; - Funds paid toward the purchase of shares or other interest in a depository institution as defined in Section 3 (c) of the Federal Deposit Insurance Act, Title 12 U.S.C.
 Section 1813 (c); - Funds paid toward the purchase or other interest in a federal or state credit union as defined under Section 1752(i) of the Federal Credit Union Act, Title 12 U.S.C.
 Section 1752 (i); or - Funds or property held by a benefit association, safe deposit company, money market mutual fund or similar entity doing business in Pennsylvania that holds or maintains accounts reflecting property belonging to others.